-On 18 – 19th March AXNS Collective, in partnership with Imperial College London and Music Hackspace, will be giving teams of sound artists, neuroscientists and data analysts exclusive access to brain wave data from groundbreaking LSD research.
+On 18 – 19th March AXNS Collective, in partnership with Imperial College London and Music Hackspace, hosted a two-day LSD brain wave and soundart hackathon bringing together sound artists and neuroscientists.

 In 2012, Imperial College London were awarded a research grant from the UK government’s Medical Research Council (MRC) to set-up a clinical trial for scientific research with psychedelic drugs, focusing on investigating the safety and efficacy of psilocybin (the chemical compound found in Magic Mushrooms) as a treatment option for -resistant depression.